“The nicest thing about the rain is that it always stops. Eventually.” –Eeyore.

 If you are planning your first trip, from now until November 30th, you should expect it to rain pretty much every day at some point.
 It often comes late at night or early morning – how much is anyone’s guess.
 Some useful weather sites, National Oceanic and Atmospheric Administration, Weather Underground and AccuWeather.

-Another downside – with the rain comes the mosquitos.
+Another downside – with the rain comes the mosquitoes.
 Thankfully they have not been an issue for me in town but I have friends (both down south) who have been swarmed recently.

 So many times over the years I have enjoyed crackups with one or more people doing the skeeter dance and flailing our arms around like crazy people while trying to keep the pint size flying “Draculas” from quenching their thirst.